Kalkan Mediterranean Coast, Turkey Travel Guide

 Official Language: Turkish.
 English is widely spoken in Kalkan because of its high concentration of international tourists, specifically in hotels, restaurants, and shops.

-Learning a few basic Turkish phrases receives appreciation from locals.
+Learning a few basic Turkish phrases receives appreciation from local people.
 It shows willingness to engage.

 Familiarity with local business hours makes planning easier.

-Usually open from 9:00 AM or 10:00 AM to late evening (10:00 PM-midnight) in high season.
-Hours are shorter in low season, certain stores may close completely.
+Generally open from 9:00 AM or 10:00 AM to late evening (10:00 PM-midnight) in high season.
+Hours are shorter during the off-season, certain stores may close completely.

 Lunch service usually starts from 12:00 PM.
 Dinner starts from 6:00 PM-7:00 PM onwards.
 Restaurants close late (midnight or later) in high season.

 Dates vary annually according to the Islamic calendar.
 These holidays lead to bank and government office closures.
-Transport services could experience more activity.
+Transport services you may find more activity.

 For critical services or specific establishments, a quick check of their current hours is prudent, especially during off-peak times or holidays.